aws-samples/aws-modernization-with-nirmata/content/4_Shift-Down/22_CI_CD.md

 ---
-title: "CI/CD Pipelines" # MODIFY THIS TITLE
+title: "CI/CD Pipelines"
-chapter: true
+chapter: false
-weight: 42 # MODIFY THIS VALUE TO REFLECT THE ORDERING OF THE MODULES
+weight: 42
 ---

-## Pipeline Actions
+### Pipeline Actions

 The platform or security team admins are responsible for defining the policies that an organization needs to adhere to.
 They are stored as YAML files in Git repositories or as OCI images in the OCI registry, or also are made available as Helm charts.
 The DevOps user or the IT team is responsible for managing the configuration files, be it a Kubernetes manifest, or an IaC file, or any JSON spec stored in Git repositories.

 User who wants to make any changes to the manifests in these repositories will create a pull request (PR).
 CI pipelines are configured to trigger on various actions, such as, creating a PR, merging the code to main branch, or even setup to run at regular intervals.

-### Understanding the GitHub Action Workflow
+#### Understanding the GitHub Action Workflow

 A dedicated GitHub Action is available through the [GitHub marketplace](https://github.com/marketplace/actions/nctl-scan-installer).
 With this action, `nctl scan` can be used in the GitHub actions workflows to scan the configuration files present in the repository against the policies that are defined centrally.
 In case of a failure, the entire action can be configured to fail, meaning that the test pipeline will fail, and the users will get quick feedback for their changes.
 The results of the scan are available in NPM for viewing.
 NPM provides insights to platform administrators on overall governance of different code repositories in their organization.